 2. A good deal!
 Memberships provide variety of ways to get your money's worth - from distance group check ins to training sessions at a price half of the listed price or less.
-A month's membership is less than the cost of a single training session, and yet it grants you two sessions and a bunch of perks on top of that.
+A basic membership is less than the cost of a single training session, and yet it grants you two private sessions and hours of trainer-time on top of that.

 Our group classes are more like field trips - they exist to let our clients practice what they've learned in new places and with other dogs, plus as an opportunity to socialize and meet other dog guardians.
 The trainer's attention has to be split between three or four different people.

 We cannot teach you new skills properly in such a high distraction setting, without neglecting the other members of the class.

 Don't get us wrong - our goal is always to have polite dogs who quickly and eagerly do what their owners ask them to do.
 But to us, that's not obedience.
 That's etiquette, good friendship, and teamwork.

 After all, if you ask your friend to help you move, and they show up with a truck and cheerfully lug furniture all day, do you describe them as obedient?
 Or awesome?